Thekorzeremi/OSW/README.md

 - Be able to host your own data (On your own risks)
 - Learn how to develop a resiliant ecosystem of apps
 - Have fun !
+- No use of AI but documentation and forum allowed
+- Production standard and production ready
 ## Architecture
 ### Frontend
 Flutter apps in Dart